roman-milk/roman-milk.github.io/seduction-of-a-young-mother.md

  Suddenly Sharon couldn't move and she felt something ominous and threatening.
 Darlene's skilled fingers had dipped into her crotch and the woman had a firm grip on the exposed clitoris.
 Sharon felt her clitty yanked out of the swollen pussy-lips and the bud was being twirled around furiously by Darlene's fingertips.
 Her back arched, but she couldn't get away from either the embedded cock or the fingers.

  Darlene leaned forward and put her lips next to the Sharon's ear.
 "My love, we get to watch you again.
 I love watching you cum all over Ken's cock," she whispered and kissed the side of Sharon's rosy cheek.
-Report_Story #5